 Every foodie needs to visit the Marin Civic Center Farmers Market at least once, as it’s the third-largest farmer’s market in California and held every Thursday and Sunday.

 Novato’s Hamilton neighborhood is the kind of stunning, open-space California landscape that makes SMART rides so very scenic.
 You’ll see even more unforgettable sights at the Marin Museum of Contemporary Art (MarinMOCA) and the adjacent Novato Arts Center, both of which are less than a 10-minute walk or a rideshare hail away from the SMART train station.

 Take in that Novato scenery—perhaps with a glass of famous Northern California wine—at Beso Bistro and Wine Bar, which is also right next to the MarinMOCA.
 If craft beers and wood-fired pizza are more your thing, check out Hopmonk Tavern.
 And spit-roasted meats and smoked prime ribs are always cooking at Rickey's Restaurant at Inn Marin.

-SMART train fare and schedule information is available online to help you handle your SMART trip as intelligently as possible.
+The SMART train fare and schedule information is available online to help you handle your SMART trip as intelligently as possible.
 This makes Marin County an up-and-coming choice for your staycation or weekend getaway because the new SMART line is really going places.

 Marin Museum of Contemporary Art is a vibrant arts center that connects art, community and artistic expression.
 We offer exceptional contemporary art exhibitions that showcase local, national, and...[Learn More]